FlowFuse/website/src/handbook/company/security/asset-management.md

 equipment.

 Employees are responsible for ensuring that company equipment is secured and properly attended to whenever it is transported or stored.
+Equipment must be secured in accordance with the [Access Control](./access-control.md) policy and must not be left unattended in public locations.

 All mobile devices shall be handled in accordance with the [Information Security Policy](./information-security.md).